-The 2017 edition of this event was held at Hayling Ferry Sailing Club on Sunday 17th June with a practice race on the Saturday and the Club’s ‘Band-on-the-Beach’ summer party on Saturday evening.
-The weekend was sponsored by Harken and Wildwind.
+The 2018 edition of this event will be held over the weekend of 2nd and 3rd June at Hayling Ferry Sailing Club.
+As usual a practice race on the Saturday will be followed by the Club’s ‘Band-on-the-Beach’ summer party on Saturday evening with the main race taking place on Sunday.

 The Solent Forts Race is a long-distance event for sports catamarans set in the Eastern Solent, with Hayling Island and Portsmouth to the north and the Isle of Wight to the west.